 The few studies directly comparing vegetarian to vegan diets report that vegans may have a somewhat lower risk of developing type 2 diabetes, heart disease, and various types of cancer than vegetarians (

 That said, most studies so far have been observational in nature.
 This means that it’s impossible to say exactly which aspect of the vegan diet produces these effects and to confirm that diet is the only determining factor.

 Both vegetarian and vegan diets can be considered healthy eating choices.
 However, if not well planned, a vegan diet could lead to nutrient deficiencies.

 Although vegetarians and vegans may choose to avoid animal products for similar purposes, this choice often extends beyond diet for vegans.

 In fact, veganism is often considered a lifestyle strongly anchored in animal rights.

-Ethical vegans also tend to steer clear of circuses, zoos, rodeos, horse races and any other activities involving the use of animals for entertainment.
+People known as “ethical vegans” also tend to steer clear of circuses, zoos, rodeos, horse races, and any other activities involving the use of animals for entertainment.

-Bottom Line: For many, veganism is more than just a diet.
-This explains why many vegans refuse to spend money on clothing, beauty products or entertainment that involves the exploitation of animals.
+For many, veganism is more than just a diet.
+This explains why many vegans refuse to spend money on clothing, beauty products, or entertainment that involves the exploitation of animals.

 Vegetarians and vegans may avoid consuming animal products for similar reasons, but do so to various extents.